Rakesh-Mourya-G/xen-orchestra/docs/manage_infrastructure.md

 ## Home view

-The home view is what you see when you access your Xen Orchestra URL.
+The home view is what you see when you access your CloudVisor URL.
 It displays all running VMs.
 This can be configured to your needs (see the "Filters section" below).

 If you don't have any servers connected, you'll see a panel telling you to add a server: